 Some popular varieties of corn in the U.S. include Silver Queen, Silver King, Jubilee, Ambrosia, Mirai, Legend, and Revelation.
 White, yellow, and bicolor varieties can all be found within this group.

 We get asked by readers about the characteristics of what is most often called "baby corn."
-This term does not refer to any specific variety of corn, to but many different varieties which can be harvested very early during growth (before the silks have formed and before fertilization has occurred).
-While the United States is a major marketplace for baby corn, very little is produced in the U.S. and is instead imported from countries in Asia and especially from Thailand.
+This term does not refer to any specific variety of corn but to many different varieties that can be harvested very early during growth (before the silks have formed and before fertilization has occurred).
+While the United States is a major marketplace for baby corn, very little is produced in the U.S. and is instead imported from countries in Asia, and especially from Thailand.
 For these reasons, most of the baby corn found in U.S. supermarkets is canned or jarred and not available in fresh form.

 As mentioned earlier, the U.S. produces more corn than any other country when all types and reasons for corn production are taken into account.
 China, Brazil, Mexico, and Argentina are also top corn-producing countries when all types of corn production are considered.